-We provide a range of bespoke winter mountaineering courses in Scotland, the Lake District and Snowdonia.
-Most courses will take place in the Scottish highlands, where the most reliable winter conditions occur.
-On other occasions, however, Snowdonia and the Lake District may have equally good, or even better, conditions.
+We offer winter mountaineering and climbing courses in Scotland, the Lake District and Eryri (Snowdonia).
+Most of these take place in the Scottish highlands, where the most reliable winter conditions occur.
+Sometimes, however, Eryri (Snowdonia) and the Lake District may have equally good, or even better, conditions.

-Whether you are a summer hill walker wanting to take the first steps in the winter mountains; or whether you already have some experience and want to move on to the next level; or if you are already proficient but want to push yourself a little more knowing you are in safe hands – then any of these courses can be pitched at a level appropriate to you.
+You may be a summer hill walker wanting to take the first steps in the winter mountains; or a summer rock-climber who wants to move into winter climbing, including on ice.
+Or, you may already be proficient but want to push yourself a little more knowing you are in safe hands.
+Any of our winter mountaineering and climbing courses can be pitched at the right level for you.